Tuesday, October 22, 2024

 Currently, police departments are having to offer bonuses for people to apply.
 And they are lowering standards in many ways.
 And one unintended effect is that officers they work with who didn't receive bonuses and are resentful.
 Who wouldn't be?
 Imagine the morale.
 Is there an unintended effect of officers who are already on the job getting angry and leaving because of watching new officers being given money that they aren't being given?

-The five (black) officers who slaughtered Tyree Nichols were all hired with bonuses.
+The five (black) officers who participated in the killing Tyree Nichols were all hired with bonuses.

 This is an example of Progressives believing that money is everything so give more money and voila! the problem is solved.